jngoufo/qagenai/docs/chapter4/exercises.md

 ---

-## Exercise 2: the secret agent 🕵️
+## Exercise 2: The Secret Agent 🕵️
 *(Objective: identify an autonomous agent - LO 4.1.3)*

 **Observation:** You observe two different behaviors of GUS in the logs.
 Which one corresponds to the definition of an **Autonomous Agent**?